BarthGve/budget-wizard-fr/README.md

-# Welcome to your Lovable project
+# Bienvenue to your Lovable project

 ## Project info